jesucarr/wordpress-prettify-code-syntax/readme.txt

 You have also the option to include your **custom style**.

+If you have a style that would like to see included in the option list, just [contact me](http://www.frontendmatters.com/contact/), or [fork me](https://github.com/jesucarr/wordpress-prettify-code-syntax).

 = Notes =

 * Plugin options are at Settings > Prettify Code Syntax.
 Have a look at the Screenshots tab to see how it looks like.